Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 sudo apt-get autoremove -y
 ```

-While the update is happening, open a second terminal and monitor the temperatura
+While the update is happening, open a second terminal and monitor the temperature

 ```
 ssh pi@192.168.1.XX